 Any personal information that you provide will only be used for the purposes for which it has been provided and reasonable incidental purposes only.
 It will be treated with the highest standards of confidentiality and security and in strict accordance with the General Data Protection Regulation.
 Roscommon Sports Partnership CLG uses your information to provide you with the most suitable services or related services that you wish to avail of or access.
 Your information will not be passed on to third parties for marketing purposes.

 We share your data with third parties only for the purposes set out below:

-By providing your personal information and where you have agreed to receiving communications from us, we may use your personal data to:
+By providing your personal information and where you have agreed to receive communications from us, we may use your personal data to:

 - Upcoming training courses and programmes run by LSP

-- Maintain relationships with stakeholders and clients whom we provide a service to
+- Maintain relationships with stakeholders and clients to whom we provide a service to

 - Send out information about upcoming events, funding opportunities etc